Best Free Project Management Tools for Small Business 2026: 10 Honest Reviews

 Pros:

-- Cleanest, fastest interface of everything on this list
+- Cleanest, fastest UI on this entire list

 Cons:

-- Not really a team tool on free
+- Not a real team tool on the free tier

 #7. nTask — Best Free Tool for Meeting-Heavy Teams

-nTask doesn't get nearly enough attention, especially for teams where meetings, risk management, and issue tracking are constant.
-The free tier includes unlimited workspaces, unlimited tasks, and up to 5 team members — plus a dedicated meeting management module that almost no one else offers.
+nTask is an underrated option that deserves way more attention, especially for teams where meetings, risk management, and issue tracking are a regular part of daily life.
+The free tier includes unlimited workspaces, unlimited tasks, and up to 5 team members — plus a dedicated meeting management module that almost no competitor offers at any price point.

-The interface isn't as polished as ClickUp or Linear, and I'll be straight about that.
-But it delivers.
-If your small business runs a lot of client check-ins, standups, or project reviews, nTask's meeting tracking — agendas, follow-ups, decisions logged — adds real value that competitors just ignore.
+The interface isn't as polished as ClickUp or Linear, I'll be honest.
+But it gets the job done.
+If your small business runs a lot of client check-ins, internal standups, or project reviews, nTask's meeting tracking feature — agendas, follow-ups, decisions logged — adds genuine value that other tools simply don't think about.

 Key Features (Free Tier):